-Vaurien can use this handler and call it everytime data is being seen on one hand or the other.
+Vaurien can use this handler and call it when data comes from the backend (the server being proxied) or from a client (making calls to the server).

 You must call Handler.register against your class is order to add it to the list of the available plugins.